andjela-mircetic/SaleApplication/README.md

 #App for sale of electronic goods

-This is app I am making in purpose of learning Node.js and React.js.

-Using MySQL, Node.js, React.js, Typescript, Postman...
+Using MySQL, Node.js, React.js, Typescript